 As of this publication,13 states and the District of Columbia permit out-of-state retailers to sell directly to their residents, and fulfill those orders through a common carrier.
 Ten of these states require the retailer to receive a license, and comply with the rules of that license; the other three operate under a “reciprocal” process, described below.
 Except for selling to residents of these 13 states and D.C., it is illegal for a retailer to deliver beverage alcohol into any state in which it does not have a licensed retail operation.

 Licensed Retailer DtC States

-If they receive a license and comply with the rules under that license, out-of-state retailers may sell directly to customers in Alaska, Oregon, Nevada, Wyoming, Nebraska, North Dakota, Louisiana, West Virginia, Virginia, New Hampshire, Connecticut and the District of Columbia.
+If they receive a license and comply with the rules under that license, out-of-state retailers may sell directly to customers in Alaska, Oregon, Nevada, Wyoming, Nebraska, North Dakota, Louisiana, West Virginia, Virginia, New Hampshire, Florida, Connecticut and the District of Columbia.
 However, there are some quirks: